Are Black People Israelites?

 This is obviously a supernatural image, not some basic description of a man.
 How can I prove this?
 Read Revelations 1 16.

 - "and his countenance was as the sun shineth in his strength."

 The word countenance means a person's face or facial expression.
 As I said the belief in the Trinity or if this is Christ or God in this passage varies among them, but most believe it to be Christ so we will go by that logic.
 Where else do we see this happening?
 Matthew 17 1-2. says the Savior was, "transfigured before them: and his face did shine as the sun, and his raiment was white as the light."
 So this is not even about his earthly skin color.
 This is about his heavenly image.
 It can also be taken as symbolic.
 Some scholars say that in ancient times, describing a body as being like brass gives the impression that this person has glory, strength, and stability.

 I heard someone say, "This description of him is so we would know what the Israelite looked like, which are black."
 No mention of why he is described is given.
 John was simply giving a description of what he saw.
-And we can't affirm that this was only for the people to know what he looks like because Revelations 1-3 is not dealing with prophecy, regarding the modern day but the spirit realm and the letters to the seven churches and the prophecy of what would happen specifically to them, but we will go into that later on when we discuss the fake Jews of Revelation 2 9 and 3 9.
+And we can't affirm that this was only for the people to know what he looks like because Revelations 1-3 is not dealing with the other prophecies but the spirit realm and the letters to the seven churches and the prophecy of what would happen specifically to them, but we will go into that later on when we discuss the fake Jews of Revelation 2 9 and 3 9.